A System of Interaction and Structure III: The Complexity of BV and Pomset Logic: Back to the Sequent Calculus

 where $B_n = A$; we also define $B_0 = \vls[a;a\lneg]$.
 For $i\in\set{1,\dots,n}$, the sequent $\sqnp{B_{i-1}\lneg,B_i}$ is provable in Retoré's sequent calculus by Lemma~\ref{lem:bvu-rule-to-sequent}.
 Furthermore, $\vls[a;a\lneg]$ also has a sequent calculus proof (an axiom rule followed by a $\lpar$-intro).
 By composing all these sequent proofs with the cut rule, one gets a proof of $A$. \end{proof}

 For the converse, observe that the axiom, dimix and $\lpar/\lseq$-intro rules are easy to simulate in $\BVu$.
-The treatment of $\ltens$-intro is as usual (see, e.g., \cite[Section 3.3.]{dissvonlutz} or \cite[\S5]{SIS}), and cut is a $\ltens$-intro followed by $\iru$ (which is admissible in $\SBVu$).
+The treatment of $\ltens$-intro is as usual (see \cite[Section 3.3.]{dissvonlutz} or \cite[\S5]{SIS} for example), and cut is a $\ltens$-intro followed by $\iru$ (which is admissible in $\SBVu$).
 Furthermore, it is an immediate consequence of Theorem~\ref{thm:sp-inclusion} that $\SBVu$ can also simulate the entropy rule.
 This is enough to prove the following theorem:

 \begin{thm} If a sequent $\Gamma$ is provable in Retoré's sequent calculus with cuts, then a formula $A$ that corresponds (see Definition~\ref{def:formula-sequent-corr}) to $\Gamma$ is provable in $\SBVu$. \end{thm}